What is Callcium

 TypeScript SDK

-Build, validate, and simulate policies offchain.
-For tooling, preflight checks, and tests.
+Build, validate, and enforce policies offchain.
+TypeScript-first workflow.

 The wire format is identical across environments — a policy built offchain enforces the same way as one built in Solidity.
 See the Specifications for the normative binary format.